Hot news on the phase structure of the SMEFT: Calculation

 \subsection{From soft to supersoft scale}

-Temporal gauge bosons in the 3D EFT live at the soft scale, as they acquire positive squared masses proportional to $g^2 T^2$.
-However, close to the PT, the squared mass for the Higgs zero mode can be parametrically smaller, due to the approximate cancellation $m_\phi^2 \thickapprox 0$ that occurs in the vicinity of the critical temperature.
-Thus, temporal gauge bosons can be integrated out to build a supersoft-scale EFT where only the Higgs zero-mode and the spatial, massless, gauge bosons are present.
+Temporal gauge bosons in the 3D EFT live at the soft scale, as they acquire positive squared masses proportional to $g^2 T^2$, which are parametrically larger than the thermal Higgs mass near the PT.
+Thus, temporal gauge bosons can be integrated out to build a supersoft-scale EFT where only the Higgs zero-mode and the spatial gauge bosons are present.

 In good approximation, given that $g' \ll g$, the contribution of the $U(1)$ gauge bosons to the Higgs effective potential is subleading compared to that of the $SU(2)$ ones.
-This motivates the construction of an $SU(2)$ + Higgs theory at the supersoft (SS) scale:
+This motivates the construction of a theory with $SU(2)$ + Higgs at the supersoft (SS) scale: